On September 2020, Project South

 FAR calls for the protection of the victims and the adoption of transformative reparations to ensure these violations will not occur again.
 The United States must ensure that women victims are adequately consulted and their rights and needs are placed at the center of any solution using a gender sensitive approach.

 Non-consensual hysterectomies and unnecessary gynecological procedures constitute clear violations of obligations of the United States under international human rights law.
 These practices violate migrant women’s right to live a life with dignity and safety; the right to substantial equality and non-discrimination; the right to the highest attainable standard of health, in particular, their reproductive health and bodily autonomy; and their right to privacy and security.
 Migrant women have the right not be subjected to any form of violence, including gender-based violence, neither to acts that may constitute torture, cruel, inhuman, or degrading treatment or punishment.

 The lack of adequate precautions to protect detained immigrants’ health in the midst of the uncontrolled COVID-19 pandemic infringes the right to substantial equality and non-discrimination and the right to the highest attainable standard of health.

-Do you want to join Project South’s demands to close ICDC?
+Join Project South’s demands to close ICDC!

-Project South, along Georgia Latino Alliance for Human Rights, Georgia Detention Watch, South Georgia Immigrant Support Network and Detention Watch Network, are demanding that Irwin County officials, US Marshals Service, and US Immigration and Customs Enforcement (ICE) immediately terminate their intergovernmental agreement and contract with LaSalle Corrections, the private company that operates ICDC.
+, along Georgia Latino Alliance for Human Rights, Georgia Detention Watch, South Georgia Immigrant Support Network and Detention Watch Network, are demanding that Irwin County officials, US Marshals Service, and US Immigration and Customs Enforcement (ICE) immediately terminate their intergovernmental agreement and contract with LaSalle Corrections, the private company that operates ICDC.
 The petition calls the government to abstain from entering into any new agreements and to shut down ICDC immediately.
 We invite you to read and sign this petition here

 .
 You can also share it on social media using the hashtags: #ShutDownIrwi